mgark/lock-free-queues/README.md

 # TODO

 - full clang support
+- byte queue with variable message length
+- right now consumers can attach and detach dynamically, but so shall be producers too!
 - easy installation on target platforms
 - write more tests
 - ~[anycast queues] provide an option for multi consumers to exclusively consume items from the queue, which is more like a traditional queue.~